tomfinnegan/Memory-game/README.md

   W3C Markup Validator
    [images can be found here](https://github.com/tomfinnegan/Memory-game/tree/master/images)

+   ### known errors
+   The clock is not in sync with the modal clock when its displayed at the end of the game. there is a one  second time discrepancy on the maodal displayed upon finishing the game.

   ### Testing User Stories from User Experience (UX) Section

 ### First Time Visitor Goals